openshift-pipelines/pipelines-as-code/test/README.md

 You can use `make test-e2e-nightly` if you want to run those manually as long as you have all the env variables set.

-If you are writing a test targetting a nightly test you need to check for the env variable:
+If you are writing a test targeting a nightly test you need to check for the env variable:

 ```go
     if os.Getenv("NIGHTLY_E2E_TEST") != "true" {